mimblewimble/grin-rfcs/text/0000-onesided.md

 [drawbacks]: #drawbacks

 Transactions require double the fees and kernels.
 Doesn't allow for payjoins.

 The major drawback though is that payment proofs are not possible, as a 3rd party could never distinguish between the sender spending the 1-of-2 and the receiver spending the 1-of-2.
 Therefore, these one sided payments are only useful where payment proofs are redundant.
 This includes tipping, donations, and any case where a recveiver fully trusts the sender, like children receiving pocket money from their parents.

+Constructing the shared secret requires the sender to pick a random secret key whose corresponding public key must be passed on-chain to the receiver.
+This is unlikely to fit in the limited space available in Bulletproofs, while creating an extra output field is highly undesirable.

+These drawbacks make this proposal unacceptable.
+It may still serve a documentary purpose on its way to rejection.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives